Skip to main content

 • Microfiber fabric

-$56.59 from Amazon
+$56.96 from Amazon

 $11.97 from Home Depot

-What You Should Know About Mops
+What You Should Know When Shopping For The Best Mops

-If you haven’t spent much time considering all your mop options, now is the time to.
+If you haven’t spent much time considering all your mop options, now is the time to do so.
 Our testing has proven that cheap mops generally don’t do as thorough a job of cleaning your floor.
 Sure, if you go over them several times, you can probably reach the same level of cleanliness that some of the other mops achieved with just a few swipes, but why work so hard?!

 • Price.
 Make sure what you’re spending is going to result in a longer-lasting, more durable, and better-performing mop.
 Cheaper is not better when it comes to mops, we found.